richmondu/libfaceid/README.md

 #### Face Capture

-- Camera will be about 1 foot away from user.
+- Camera will be about 1 foot away from user (Apple Face ID: 10-20 inches).
 - Camera resolution will depend on display panel size and display resolutions.
 QVGA size is acceptable for embedded solutions.
 - Take into consideration a bad lighting.
 Should camera have a good flash/LED lighting.